rlugojr/Documentation/README.md

 ## Useful command

-You don't need to edit html yourself, just edit markdown files, then use :
+You don't need to edit html yourself: edit markdown files and use :

 ```grunt build``` to rebuild html from markdown and index the search.